Fall & Spring Semester Physical Theatre Program

 The academic program will be enhanced with a study tour to Ljubljana, Slovenia, where students will be artists in residence and encounter the unique artistic milieu of the Slovenian capital.
 In Ljubljana, students will take part in workshops with renown contemporary artists in the fields of dance and physical theatre as well as attend contemporary performances and theoretical lectures.

 During the semester students will create collaborative devised work based on a horizontal organizational approach and participate in self-managed collectives as well as present this work both in-house and locally, as assessed by the faculty.
-All programs allow room for peer to peer exchange which feed into the empowerment of autonomous creation.
+The programs allow room for peer to peer exchange feeding into the empowerment of autonomous creation.

 - Commedia dell’Arte